 Confirmation is the moment when an individual takes the vows of baptism for themselves.

-The Bishop of Edmonton, The Rt Revd Rob Wickham, will be coming to All Saints Church on the 23rd April at 10am to baptise, confirm, and receive candidates into the communion of the Church of England.
+The new Bishop of Edmonton, Anderson Jeremiah, will be with us on the 19th May at 10am to baptise, confirm, and receive into the communion of the Church of England candidates who wish to affirm their faith.
+(Please note the change in date from previously advertised)

-Adults: If you are interested in taking the next step of your Christian journey, please complete the application form (or ask Fr Robin for a paper copy) by 5th February 2023 and we will be in touch with more details.
-Adult confirmation classes take place one evening a week during term-time starting the week commencing 20 February.
+Adults: If you are interested in taking the next step of your Christian journey, please complete the application form (or ask Fr Robin for a paper copy) by the beginning of February and we will be in touch with more details.
+Adult confirmation classes take place one evening a week during term-time starting the week commencing 19 February at the latest.
 For more details please speak to Fr Robin.

-Children: If your child would be interested in being confirmed, complete the application form (or ask Fr Robin for a paper copy) by the 5th February so that they can register for Confirmation preparation classes.
+Children: If your child would be interested in being confirmed, complete the application form (or ask Fr Robin for a paper copy) by the beginning of February so that they can register for Confirmation preparation classes.

 Q1.
 I have never been baptised, can I be confirmed?